Series: Zeitgeist Zero Hour

 If no attempt to eliminate the champion were successful, the wicked politician would purge all his/her enemies.
 (Plato, 566 a-d)

-Once the demagogue eliminates his/her enemies in his/her own society, the demagogue now loses his/her political capital, the legitimacy over his/her own political supporters—remember, the demagogues’ primary political capital is common enemies of the majority.
-Therefore, having purged all the domestic ‘Common Enemy,’ the psychopath needs to seek it abroad and starts waging wars for his/her own self-preservation.
+The demagogue even starts waging wars in order either to create a new common enemy abroad or even to send his domestic enemies to dangerous battlegrounds.
 Socrates, it appears to me, is also implying a possible escalation of ‘Imperialism’ as the transition takes place from democracy to tyranny.
 War needs to be funded by additional tax, thus, causes extra burden on the society, more specifically the people, the taxpayers.

 The champion, unrestrained without any relevant enemy, now is about to become a tyrant to enslave his/her pupils.
 (Plato, the Republic, Book VIII: 566 a-567a) Now, the tyrant faces a new challenge: in the absence of material common enemies, new factions emerge among his/her constituents and some of them seek to liberate themselves from their traitor.
-When some of his/her supporters raise concerns on the chaotic order that he/she created, the demagogue purge them.
+When some of his/her supporters raise concerns on the chaotic order that the demagogue created, the traitor purge them with the use of violence.
 (Plato, the Republic, 566 e, 567 a-b)

 This summarises Socrates’ illustration of the terminal symptom of Democracy.